icon-project/preptools/README.md

 #### registerProposal2

 * The command is used to register network protocols in a new format supported by governance-2.x.x score.
-* CAUTION: Each time a proposer run this command, he/or she will be charged a fee of `100 ICX`.
+* CAUTION: a proposer must pay a fee of `100 ICX` to submit a proposal to blockchain.
 * For more detail on the new protocol specification, refer to [governance2 score registerProposal format](https://github.com/icon-project/governance2#registerproposal).
 * The new proposal format will make main P-Reps possible handle multiple proposals with a transaction.